levoxtrip/aSearchForLostTime/docs/VVVV/HandlingDataAndValues/OOP.md

 # Old

-VVVV has different ways to create your own datatypes and objects.
+VVVV has different ways to create your own data types and objects.
 They allow you to define fields and operations.

 In VVVV there are:
 - *mutable* datatypes - object can be changed after creation